 This statement is made by Craig and Parsons Ltd in accordance with Section 54 of the Modern Slavery Act 2015.

-Craig and Parsons Ltd commits to conduct its business with honesty, integrity and has recognised that globally there is an increase in Modern Slavery and Human Trafficking.
+Craig and Parsons Ltd commits to conduct its business with honesty and integrity and recognise that globally there is an increase in Modern Slavery and Human Trafficking.
 We are members of SEDEX so we can drive improvements in ethical and responsible business practices in our supply chain.

 We undertake due diligence when considering taking on new suppliers through our Approved Supplier Questionnaire Agreements.

 We recognise that understanding our supply chain will assist us to identify and assess particular product or geographical risks of modern slavery and human trafficking,

 Staff are trained in how to identify the signs of slavery and human trafficking and what should be done if this activity is suspected:

 Show signs of physical or psychological abuse, look malnourished or unkempt, or appear withdrawn and neglected.
 They may have untreated injuries.